robert-arias/js-base-stack/README.md

 The full-stack consists of:
 - Frontend
 - Backend
+- Reverse proxy

+**Notes**:
-> For installation purposes, it will be assumed that you're on the root project for each step.
+> - For installation purposes, it will be assumed that you're on the root project for each step.

-**Note**: *It's recommended to use NVM to use and switch to the correct NodeJS version, and to automatically detect it*
+> - It's recommended to use NVM to use and switch to the correct NodeJS version, and to automatically detect it

 ### Backend
 The backend consists of the API and the database.